“Mum, Can I do a ‘Go Fund Me’ for Elijah*?” Explorason came in and asked last night.

 His phone is also his light in the darkness.
 It is important to keep him awake, and I’d hate to sit in the darkness with nothing to do for 12 hours – how horrible.

-He also needs it as his young son has just been ill and he required medical treatment, so he needs to be able to connect to his family.
+He also needs it as his young son has just been ill and he required medical treatment, so he needs to be able to connect with his family.

 Not to mention he can’t even tell the time!